-Imagineer · Founder · Author · Web Developer · Consultant · Army Veteran
+Imagineer · Creator · Builder · Analyst · Storyteller · Veteran

-Imagineer · Builder · Analyst · Storyteller · Creator of Value · Veteran
+Imagineer · Builder · Analyst · Storyteller · Creator of Value · Army Veteran

 Why two names?
 Well, long story short, our society is divided into two parts, public and private.
 My public name, Devin Marshall, and my private appellation, Tuwailib Saiful Haqq.
-The two shall never mix.
+The two shall never mix and this will be the only time I mention it in public.

-I am an Army veteran, Imagineer, and life design architect.
-I am the founder of Project Lifescape, an ecosystem for intentional living, and the creator of the 4D Method and Imagineer Framework.
-Author, Analyst, and Web Developer building at the intersection of creativity, discipline, and system design.
+I am an Army veteran, Imagineer, and a Life Design Orchestrator.
+I am the founder of Project Lifescape, an ecosystem for intentional living, and the creator of the 5D Method of Life Design, the Imagineer Framework, and Lifescape: The Making of Meaning.
+Author, Brand Architect, and Web Developer building at the intersection of creativity, discipline, and system design.

 Name's Devin.
 Born in Baltimore.
 And if you know, you know.
 That city gives you two choices: fold or forge.
 I chose to forge.